On the hierarchical Bayesian modelling of frequency response functions: Introduction

 \subsection{Research aims of the current work}

 The current work addresses critical SHM challenges, including uncertainties in the underlying dynamics of structures, and data-scarcity/sparsity issues, which can impair generalisation of SHM technologies.
-In line with the population forms developed in \cite{Bull_1, Bull_2, Bull_3, Dardeno_1, Bull_4, Bull_5}, this paper presents generalised, probabilistic FRF models that were developed for the helicopter blades in \cite{Dardeno_1}, using a hierarchical Bayesian structure.
+In line with the population forms developed in \cite{Bull_1, Bull_3, Dardeno_1, Bull_4, Bull_5}, this paper presents generalised, probabilistic FRF models that were developed for the helicopter blades in \cite{Dardeno_1}, using a hierarchical Bayesian structure.
 Two case studies are presented.
 The first case used FRFs collected from all four blades, at ambient laboratory temperature, with variations among the blades resulting from manufacturing differences (e.g., small discrepancies in material properties and geometry) and boundary conditions.
 Limited training data that did not fully characterise the resonance peaks were taken from two of the FRFs, while sufficient training data were taken from the remaining two FRFs, so that information could be shared with the data-poor domains via shared distributions over the parameters.
 This situation is representative of incomplete data in the time domain, which would reduce the number of spectral lines in the frequency domain.
 Independent models were generated for comparison, to visualise the variance reduction from the combined model.
-The second case considered vibration data from one of the helicopter blades collected at various temperatures in an environmental chamber.
-A probabilistic FRF model was again developed using a hierarchical approach with partial pooling.
-Functional relationships between temperature and natural frequency, and between temperature and damping, were approximated via Taylor series expansion, and polynomial coefficients were learnt at the population level.
+The second case addressed another challenge, typical in a traditional SHM context, where insufficient information regarding the normal operating condition of a structure can impede model generalisation.
+In this case, vibration data were collected from a single helicopter blade, at various temperatures, in an environmental chamber.
+A probabilistic FRF model was again developed using a hierarchical approach with partial pooling, except, for this model, each domain represented a different temperature state.
+Functional relationships between temperature and natural frequency, and between temperature and damping, were approximated via Taylor series expansion, and polynomial coefficients were learnt at the `population' level.
 A subset of temperature-varied FRFs were used to train the model.
-Population-level modal parameters and polynomial coefficients were then used to generalise to temperature-varied FRFs not used to train the model, and model accuracy was evaluated by comparing the results to FRFs computed via measured vibration data.
+Higher-level distributions over the modal parameters, and the polynomial coefficients, were then used to generalise to temperature-varied FRFs not used to train the model.
+Model accuracy was evaluated by comparing the results to FRFs computed via measured vibration data.